-This topic contains 9 replies, has 1 voice, and was last updated by Anonymous 6 years, 2 months ago.
+- This topic has 9 replies, 1 voice, and was last updated 9 years, 1 month ago by Anonymous.

 Hi, what I wonder is, when I do the final rendering in Sony Vegas, does that video file go under the licensing terms of the software it was created by?
 More specifically, what license agreements or terms does the video I just created go under?